SAP-samples/datasphere-fedml/Azure/docs/fedml_azure.md

 ## **Methods**

 [generate_run_config](#generate_run_config)
-Copy the SAP DWC connection config file 'config.json' to 'source_directory' and generates and returns the ['azureml.core.ScriptRunConfig'](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.scriptrunconfig?view=azure-ml-py) object for training.
+Copy the SAP Datasphere connection config file 'config.json' to 'source_directory' and generates and returns the ['azureml.core.ScriptRunConfig'](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.scriptrunconfig?view=azure-ml-py) object for training.

 [submit_run](#submit_run)
 Submit an experiment with the option to download the output files and returns the active created run.